CollegeFootballRisk/GamePlan/Rules.md

 ## Objective

-To have as many territories as possible at the end of the regular season to make it to the playoffs season.
-The objective in the playoff season is to control all of the territories on your playoff map and therefore be the last team standing.
+To have as many territories as possible at the end of the regular season.